ChaselChang/Lyrics_Text_Mining/README.md

 + This project is conducted by [Tianshu Zhang](https://www.linkedin.com/in/tianshu-zhang-chasel/).

++ Please feel free to contact me via LinkedIn or by email: tz2437@columbia.edu.

 + Project summary: Do musicians from different regions think differently?

 This is an analysis on usage of words, topics and sentiments of lyrics from different regions.
 To discover if there is a difference or some universal pattern throughout the world's lyrics.